AAGST Research & Development

 Phases 2 & 3: Evaluation of the goal cards

 The comprehensiveness and relevance of the goals and the clarity of the pictures and words were evaluated through the use of two surveys completed by people on the spectrum and their family members.
 Phase 2 involved distributing the first survey, which was completed by 15 people on the spectrum and 11 family members.
 The cards were refined on the basis of the responses to the first survey.
 Phase 3 involved distributing a second survey with the refined cards, to which 23 people on the spectrum and 20 family members responded.
 The cards were then refined a second time based on the responses to the second survey.

 Phase 4: Evaluation of the AAGST content and process

 Seven people on the spectrum (aged 14-30 years), as well as three family members, were involved in trials of the AAGST.
 Eight professional staff also supported 31 people on the spectrum (aged 14-60 years, including 14 with intellectual disabilities) to use the tool.
 Semi-structured interviews were conducted with the people on the spectrum and family members, and focus groups were conducted with professional staff.
 The interviews and focus groups focused on the capacity of the tool to assist people on the spectrum to identify, prioritise and communicate their goals.
 Additionally, the people on the spectrum, family members and professional staff were asked to compare the use of the AAGST with previously used goal-setting processes.

 Overall, the AAGST was perceived to be highly effective in enabling people on the spectrum to develop, prioritise and communicate their goals in areas including independent living, and social, community, educational and employment participation.

-The evaluation of the AAGST won the 2018 Cooperative Research Centre for Living with Autism Award for Achievement in Autism Spectrum Research for the team’s outstanding commitment to inclusive research practices.
+The evaluation of the AAGST won the 2018 Autism CRC Award for Achievement in Autism Spectrum Research for the team’s outstanding commitment to inclusive research practices.